 Each principal applicant is allowed to submit one application only (either a new application or a resubmission of application).

-Applications without the endorsement(s) of principal applicant, Head of Department, and authorised persons on behalf of the Administering Institution and Finance Office will be treated as incomplete application and will not be considered.
+Applications without the endorsement(s) of principal applicant, Head of Department (or Head of Agency in Non-governmental organisation), and authorised persons on behalf of the Administering Institution and Finance Office will be treated as incomplete application and will not be considered.

 Principal applicants should make sure that all co-applicants endorse on the application as the track record for the whole project team might be adversely affected if misconduct/fraud is found.
 All project team members should be well aware of their participation in the project.
 The Management of Track Records of Applicants can be downloaded from our website.